peresolb/number-conversion/README.md

 ## General info
 This repo contains scripts that converts numbers written as digits to numbers written with Norwegian words, and conversely, from numbers written as Norwegian words to digits.
-The scripts support cardinal and ordinal numbers from 0-999999, and handles both written standards of Norwegian.
+The scripts support cardinal and ordinal numbers from 0-999999, and handle both written standards of Norwegian.

 This is work in progress.
 I plan to add support for dates, years etc. and refactor the code so that it becomes more readable.